khofstadter/enhancingaudiodescription.com/README.md

 - use ' instead of " when quoting or for titles

 ## log
-- 2022-04-05 new logo and link for last 'press-bbc-sound' post
+- 2022-04-05 new logo and link for last 'press-bbc-sound' post, anna berkman
 - 2022-03-30 transparent logo, Michael, BBC post
 - 2022-02-23 logo added
 - 2022-02-16 some posts added